AnyChart/docs.anychart.com/Supported_Data_Formats.md

 =================

 ###Introduction
-AnyChart supports four ways to set data to your charts, all of them has some pros and cons and you can choose which to use depending on a task you have at hand.
+AnyChart supports four ways to set data to your charts.
+All of them has some pros and cons, and you can choose which to use depending on the task you have at hand.
 These ways are:
 * JavaScript API
 * XML
 * JSON
 * CSV

-Each of the ways has some strengths and weaknesses, but in general we recommend everyone to use JavaScript API – this ways gives the most flexibility in most of the cases.
+Each of the ways has some strengths and weaknesses, but in general we recommend everyone to use JavaScript API – this way gives the most flexibility in most of the cases.

 ###JavaScript API
-JavaScript API is most useful when you need to Create, Read, Update and Delete data points dynamically.
+JavaScript API is most useful when you need to Create, Read, Update, and Delete data points dynamically.

-We recommend to use <a href="./Working_with_Data/Using_Data_Sets">Data Sets</a> when you work using JS API, but you can also pass data directly to a chart creating function:
+We recommend to use <a href="./Working_with_Data/Using_Data_Sets">Data Sets</a> when you work using JS API, but you can also pass data directly to a chart by creating a function:
 ```
 // create a pie chart
 var chart = anychart.pieChart([